holoviz/panel/doc/tutorials/develop_notebook.md

 A currently faster alternative to the *Jupyter Panel Preview* is serving the notebook externally with autoreload using a command like `panel serve app.ipynb --autoreload`.
 :::

-Start from a clean notebook named `app.ipynb`.
+Start from an empty notebook named `app.ipynb`.

 Copy paste the 2 cells below into the notebook.